EvanBacon/expo-auto-navigation-webpack/README.md

 Reload the app manually with `r` in the console, or shaking the device.

+> Expo Webpack is in Beta (especially for native platforms) and subject to breaking changes.

 ## Idea

 The goal of this project is to enable users to go from a single page app to an app with truly native navigation in a seamless flow.